tubemogul/puppet-maxscale/README.markdown

  * a different password (of course! :) )
  * foo master IP is 10.0.0.10 and bar master is 10.0.0.11

+The debug listener service has been removed in this example as it's not mandatory.

 ```
 class { 'maxscale':
   token              => 'abc12-34def',